Course Overview

 Assessment

-In order to complete the qualification, you will complete a portfolio of evidence and pass an online multiple-choice examination.
+In order to complete the qualification, you will compile a portfolio of evidence, log 200 hours of practical experience assisting veterinary surgeons with the process of sedation and anaesthesia, and pass an online multiple-choice examination.

 Entry Requirements